wherobots/GeoTorchAI/README.md

-## GeoTorch Design Principles
+## GeoTorchAI Design Principles

-GeoTorch is designed in such a way that it has the necessary building blocks for developing raster and spatiotemporal DL applications within the PyTorch ecosystem.
+GeoTorchAI is designed in such a way that it has the necessary building blocks for developing raster and spatiotemporal DL applications within the PyTorch ecosystem.
 Various functionalities available in GeoTorch deep learning module are compatible with PyTorch core units such as neural network layers, datasets, and transformations.
 We make the deep learning module of GeoTorch GPU compatible so that PyTorch-provided scalability and parallelism on GPU can be achieved with GPU configured devices.

 Although the data preprocessing module has dependencies on external big data processing libraries such as PySpark and Apache Sedona, the deep learning module only depends on PyTorch.
 Since the datasets component of the deep learning module provides preprocessed and trainable state-of-the-art benchmark datasets, designing applications with such benchmark datasets can be completed without requiring big data-related dependencies.
 Furthermore, to help machine learning practitioners build raster and spatiotemporal applications with their preferred raw datasets, our preprocessing module enables raster and spatiotemporal data processing in a pure Pythonic way without requiring the coding knowledge of Apache Spark, Apache Sedona, and other big data processing libraries while providing the scalability of Apache Spark at the same time.